 News & Insights

-Rev. James Cardosi, a parochial vicar at a diocesan parish, entered the seminary in 2011 at age 56 after his wife’s passing.
+Rev. James Cardosi, a parochial vicar at a Roman Catholic diocesan parish, entered the seminary in 2011 at age 56 after his wife’s passing.
 As a father of five adult children, Cardosi felt a deep calling to the priesthood later in life.
 While his journey may seem unique, recent data from the Association of Theological Schools (ATS) indicates that it is far from unusual.

 Driven by spiritual, practical, and personal motivations, many older students are discovering later-life religious callings and entering theological schools to follow their vocations.
 Whether fulfilling a lifelong passion, enhancing ministerial skills, or taking on more meaningful roles within their church and community, they are embracing this path.

-Monitoring the trend.
+Monitoring the trend

 Christopher The, M.Div., Ph.D., ATS Director of Student Research and Initiative Management, tracks student trends.
 He has observed a steady increase in the enrollment of older students (ages 50+) over the past decade, rising from 22 percent to 26 percent.
 Data from 2023 indicates that the top three denominational groups enrolling these older students are Baptist (30 percent), Inter/Multidenominational (24 percent), and Catholic (8 percent).
 The same three have remained at the top over the past decade, although the scale and order were different in 2013 when the top two had a lesser overall share (Inter/Multidenominational at 23 percent, Baptist at 18 percent, and Catholic at 11 percent).